starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 ## USER.cfg
 Varibles set using the in-game console must be reapplied each session.
 Create a USER.cfg file to apply the changes automatically each session.
+1. Use the LUG Helper to open your Star Citizen LIVE directory
-1. Create a file named `USER.cfg` in your LIVE directory
+2. Create a file named `USER.cfg` in your LIVE directory
-2. Copy the text block below into it
+3. Copy the text block below into it
-3. Uncomment any variables and configure as needed
+4. Uncomment any variables and configure as needed
-4. Save then launch the game as normal.
+5. Save then launch the game as normal.
 Any changes will be automatically applied

 ```
 # Set to your display resolution